CopernicusCodeCrafters/main/README.md

 5. After a while a message will be displayed ("DONE").
 If not, an error has occured.
 In that case try it with less polygons.

+If you are trying to change attributes of a poylgon and it does not work, change the shape of the polygon a little bit and click "submit edit".
+Afterwards you can edit the values.

 #### Upload of training polygons

 It its important that training polygons which are uploaded have a column/attribute "classification" and a column/attribute "object_id".